chenzhuo1011/libri_css/README.md

 ### Utterance-wise evaluation

-1. First, download the AM and the pykaldi2 repository, this step should be done in installation step above
+We assume that you have already downloaded the AM and PyKaldi2 as described above.

-2. Then activate the docker, by running:
+1. Activate the docker, by running:
     ```
     sudo sh activate.sh
     sh asr/script/asr_path.sh
     ```

-3. Then the decoding command can be generated, and perform decoding
+2. Then the decoding command can be generated, and perform decoding
     ```
     cd asr/script
     ./gen_asrinput_raw_utterance.sh